M-karuna-jyothi/DailyKhata/README.md

 who are appointed to supply to shopkeepers.Majority of the drivers tend to forget where they delivered the product, and a few are irresponsible since the product is not theirs.
 So this application will be deployed as a android app for storing sales data and location.The admin can store information and get information about stock and sales with just few clicks.
-This application can be further expanded and can be used by mnc companies as enterprise system which helps keep track of their sales.
+This application can be further expanded and can be used by mnc companies as enterprise system which helps keep track of their sales and get sales data.

 Technologies: